json-schema-form-element/jsfe/README.md

 > [!CAUTION]
 > Not for production.
+> Code is actually under a major rewrite.
 > Expect the doc. to be not in sync. with the actual released code.

 ![](https://ik.imagekit.io/jc0/jsfe/design/header_json-schema-form-element_2RpVU_W-y-.png?updatedAt=1695289194993)